jordan9724/Photo-Editor/README.md

 **Will Photo Editor make changes to the original file?**

-No, Unity only allows textures to have their colors copied.
+No, Unity only allows the copying of texture's colors.